The browser you are using is not supported. Please consider using a modern browser.

 Are people displaced by climate disaster considered refugees?

 And yet climate-displaced people are invisible in international law.
 These laws use a limited definition, established in the years following World War II, that does not classify someone who crosses an international border because of climate change’s effects as a “refugee.”
-Thus, they are unable to receive the legal protection this classification affords, such as equitable treatment to country nationals in employment, housing and education.
+Thus, they are unable to receive the legal protection this classification affords, such as the same types of treatment available to country nationals in employment, housing and education.
 Human rights officials and international bodies have begun to recognize how climate disaster drives migration and displacement.
 They have proposed new protections accordingly, but no durable legal standards exist.

 In 2018, for example, the UN General Assembly passed the Global Compact on Refugees, which explicitly recognizes that “climate, environmental degradation and natural disasters” interact with refugee movements, but the resolution is non-binding.
 In 2020, the UN Human Rights Committee recognized that climate emergencies constitute a threat to life, ruling, “environmental degradation, climate change and unsustainable development constitute some of the most pressing and serious threats to the ability of present and future generations to enjoy the right to life.”
 And this past July, the UN Special Rapporteur on the human rights of migrants published a report that called on states to provide migrants, who cannot return to their countries because of climate change and are in need of human rights protection, with legal status.